aristanetworks/quicktrace-public/README.md

 qttail -c MyFile.qt
 ```
 There are other several useful options that are covered in the `--help` output of
-qttail.
+`qttail`.

 ### qtclear: clears counters on a qt file
-To clear the profiling and hit counters on a QuickTrace file, you simply run qtclear, like this:
+To clear the profiling and hit counters on a QuickTrace file, you simply run `qtclear`, like this:
 ```
 qtclear MyFile.qt
 ```